GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Abstract

 \section{Abstract}

 {We report the measurement of the R3=\Oiiib/\hb\ ratios for 54 galaxies in the GLIMPSE-D survey.
 Thanks to gravitational lensing, our sample includes galaxies with $-20\lesssim\muv<-14$ at $z=6-9$.
-We derive oxygen abundances using calibrated relationships.
+We derived oxygen abundances using calibrated relationships.
 We observe a significant decline in R3 values below $\muv\gtrsim-18$, which we interpret as evidence of decreasing metallicities in fainter regimes.
-We explore four prescription models of the evolution of R3 with UV emission based on the new measurements and results from previous surveys.
-Applying these models to the GLIMPSE \oiiihb\ luminosity functions, we measure and extrapolate the ionising photon production rate \nion\ of galaxies down to very faint limits (${\rm SFR}_{\ha}\gtrsim 5\times 10^{-3} \msunyr$).
-Our results support the dominant contribution of star-forming galaxies to reionisation, and are consistent with the recent discovery of ultra-faint metal-poor galaxies.
+We explored four prescription models of the evolution of R3 with UV emission based on the new measurements and results from previous surveys.
+Applying these models to the GLIMPSE \oiiihb\ luminosity functions, we measured and extrapolated the ionising photon-production rate, \nion\, of galaxies down to very faint limits (${\rm SFR}_{\ha}\gtrsim 5\times 10^{-3} \msunyr$).
+If our results can be generalised, they indicate a dominant contribution of star-forming galaxies to re-ionisation and are consistent with the recent discovery of ultra-faint metal-poor galaxies.
 Our measurements of the relative contribution of each luminosity bin show that galaxies with $L_{\ha}\approx10^{41-42}$\ergs\ dominate at $8<z<9$, but the relative contributions become more uniform at $7<z<8$.
 Extreme models either under- or over-estimate the ionising photon budget, while intermediate models align with recent observational constraints. }

-\keywords{some keywords -- separated by two dash lines }
+\keywords{some keywords -- separated by two dash lines } \nolinenumbers